wfortin136/sql_challenge/README.md

 * Convert each python object to a json blob
 * Be able to read each json and convert back into python object
 * Be able to collate multiple json objects into a single json object reflecting latest state of data
-* Insert json blob into db (Append if new data, write over if existing data)

 ## Requirements
 * python 2.7